On the physics potential to study the gluon content of proton and deuteron at NICA SPD: Introduction

-Apart from proton, which is considered to be the main source of information regarding the gluons, deuterons also appear to be of the interest for the field.
-The simplest model of the deuteron describes it as a weakly-bound state of a proton and a neutron mainly in the S-wave with a small admixture of the D-wave state.
-This approach is not much helpful in the description of the deuteron structure at large $Q^2$ \footnote{We use $Q^2$ (or $\mu^2$) as a generic notation for the hard scale of a reaction: the invariant mass square of lepton pairs in Drell-Yan processes, $Q^2$, transverse momentum square $p_T^2$ of produced hadron or its mass square $M^2$.}, in particular, possible non-nucleonic degrees of freedom in deuteron could play an important role in the understanding of the nuclear modification of PDFs (the EMC effect).
-Since the gluon transversity operator requires two-unit helicity-flip it does not exist for spin-1/2 nucleons~\cite{Barone:2001sp}.
-Therefore, proton and neutron gluon transversity functions can not contribute directly to the gluon transversity of the deuteron.
+Whereas the experimental efforts are mostly focused on the study of the partonic content of the proton, the gluon structure of the deuteron hides interesting peculiarities.
+The simplest model of the deuteron describes it as a weakly-bound state of a proton and a neutron mainly in the S-wave with a small admixture of the D-wave state \cite{Garcon:2001sz}.
+This approach is not fully reliable in the description of the deuteron structure at large $Q^2$ \footnote{We use $Q^2$ (or $\mu^2$) as a generic notation for the hard scale of a reaction: the invariant mass square of lepton pairs in Drell-Yan processes, $Q^2$, transverse momentum square $p_T^2$ of produced hadron or its mass square $M^2$.}.
+In particular, possible non-nucleonic degrees of freedom in deuteron could play an important role in the understanding of the nuclear modification of PDFs (the EMC effect~\cite{Aubert:1983xm}).
+Since the gluon transversity operator requires two-unit helicity-flip, it cannot be defined for spin-1/2 nucleons~\cite{Barone:2001sp}.
+Hence, proton and neutron gluon transversity functions can not contribute directly to the gluon transversity of the deuteron.
 A non-zero deuteron transversity would then be an indication of a non-nucleonic component, or some other exotic hadronic mechanisms within the deuteron.

 Most of the existing experimental results on spin-dependent gluon distributions in nucleon are obtained in the experiments at DESY (HERMES), CERN (COMPASS), and BNL (STAR and PHENIX).
 Study of polarized gluon content of the proton and nuclei is an important part of future projects in Europe and the United States such as AFTER@LHC and LHCSpin at CERN, and EIC at BNL~\cite{Brodsky:2012vg,Hadjidakis:2018ifr,Aidala:2019pit,Accardi:2012qut}.
-Notwithstanding the fact that the gluons in nucleon were successfully probed in SIDIS measurements, hadronic collisions have an important advantage since they can be used to access the gluons at the Born-level, without involving the EM couplings.